Official Twitch Chat Rules

 Good use of Twitch moderator commands is the key to successfully managing your community.

-This is the reason why many of the popular streamers must include moderators in their own chats so that they can manage any, and all breaking of the Twitch chat rules.
+This is the reason why many popular streamers must include moderators in their own chats so that they can manage any, and all breaking of the Twitch chat rules.

 That would definitely impact your viewing experience and would probably make you want to watch the streamer’s content less.